LDWF is celebrating

 - Some activities on or near these waterbodies require Scenic Rivers Permits.

 - LDWF requires Best Management Practices for many activities near designated Scenic Rivers to avoid or minimize their impacts.

 - Landowners with property adjacent to designated Scenic Rivers may wish to enter into scenic and/or surface servitude agreements with LDWF to provide additional protection for these areas.

 In addition, individuals and communities can help by using these waterbodies and their adjacent lands in responsible ways, initiating river cleanup projects, and reporting conditions or activities that threaten these rivers to LDWF at 225.765.2642.
 Perhaps the greatest contribution that any of us can make is to simply spend time on these beautiful rivers, streams, and bayous to appreciate their integral roles in our way of life and quality of life in Louisiana.

 The contest is now closed.
 Winning photos are featured on the photography contest page.

 Suggest a Kayak Launch

-To further promote paddlesport opportunities throughout our state, especially on our Scenic Rivers, we're asking for kayakers and other paddlers to help us provide directions and coordinates to public put-ins such as public parks with water access, right of ways which allow public use and have safe parking, campgrounds which allow day use and launching for a fee, and businesses which rent paddle craft and allow launching for a fee).
+To further promote paddlesport opportunities throughout our state, especially on our Scenic Rivers, we're asking kayakers and other paddlers to help us provide directions and coordinates to public put-ins (public parks with water access, right of ways that allow public use and have safe parking, campgrounds which allow day use and launching for a fee, and businesses which rent paddle craft and allow launching for a fee).
 You can submit a location online.
 We'll add locations to our Louisiana Outdoor Explorer Interactive Map as we receive them (see the Get on the Water tab).